Portrait of Dr Vivek Singh

 Dr Vivek Singh is a Lecturer in Artificial Intelligence at the School of Engineering, Computing and Mathematics, University of Plymouth.
 He leads teaching and supervision across undergraduate and postgraduate AI programmes, equipping students with the theoretical foundations and practical expertise needed to address real-world, high-impact AI challenges.

 His research centres on data-efficient, resource-aware, and multimodal learning, with a focus on developing intelligent systems that perform robustly under limited labelled data and constrained computational environments.
 He designs scalable learning frameworks that bridge methodological innovation with deployment readiness, targeting applications in medical imaging, visual scene understanding, video analytics, and complex real-world perception systems.
-His work aims to advance AI models that are adaptable, interpretable, and operationally efficient in dynamic environments.

 Prior to academia, Dr Singh held industry roles ranging from AI Researcher to Senior Research Engineer, delivering machine vision and image processing solutions across applied AI projects.
 His PhD research focused on deep learning architectures for human facial expression analysis and model optimisation.
 Following his doctorate, he served as a Research Fellow at the Visual Artificial Intelligence Lab at Oxford Brookes University, further advancing research in computer vision and applied AI systems.